-Would you like to find out more about the connection between the trace element cobalt and your health and diet?
-Then you'll definitely find what you're looking for here.
-In this article, I have compiled the most important information about this trace element, which is still relatively unknown in nutritional science.
+Want to learn more about the connection between the trace element cobalt and your health and diet?
+Then you will definitely find what you are looking for here.
+In this article I have compiled the most important information about the nutritionally still rather unknown trace element.

-At the beginning you will find a profile - then we will talk about the basics, daily requirements, importance for the body, possible deficiencies and overdoses and foods.
-Finally, I'll also give you some valuable tips on whether - and if so, what - vegans and vegetarians should bear in mind when it comes to cobalt intake.
+At the beginning you will find a profile - then we talk about basics, daily requirement, importance for the body, possible deficiencies and overdoses and foods.
+Finally, I will also give you valuable tips on whether - and if so, what - vegans and vegetarians should consider regarding the intake of cobalt.

 Here is a brief overview for you in advance:

-Notice: This article is not intended to replace medical advice, but merely to provide general information about cobalt.
-Please consult your doctor if you feel unwell or wish to prevent health problems with medical care.
+Notice: This article is not a substitute for medical advice, but merely provides general information about Cobalt.
+Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Cobalt profile